Ioannis Skarafingas

 Ioannis Skarafigkas (born 2 March 1935) is a Greek former sports shooter.
-He competed at the 1968, 1972 and the 1976 Summer Olympics. he first got involved in sport shooting in a police academy in 1956.
-He eventually turned professional and in 1968 made the Greek Olympic Olympic Sport Shooting Team and placed 48th, In the 1972 Olympics he got 29th place.
+He joined the city police in 1958 and got involved in sport shooting in the sports department of the police.
+From 1962 to 1985 he competed in many Panhellenic championships until he retired.
+He turned professional and made the Greek Olympic Sport Shooting Team for the Small Bore Rifle category at 50 meters, and placed 48th in the 1968 Summer Olympics.
+In the 1972 Olympics he got 29th place.
 Ioannis’s last Olympic year in 1976 he placed 47th.
-He retired from professional sport shooting in 1989 and now resides with his family in his hometown of Fteri, Greece.
+He played alongside fellow Greek sports shooter, Lambis Manthos.
+He retired from professional sport shooting in 1985 and retired from the Greek Police in 1986 and now resides with his family in his hometown of Fteri, Pthiotida, Greece.
+He also participated in 2 Mediterranean competitions, 3 world championships, European championships, Latin championships and SISM world championships.
+Skarafigkas has also broken several national sports shooting records in Greece.